 Term Research Project.
 Your Research Project consists of 3 components: Outline, Paper, and Presentation, each receiving a grade.
 Refer to the "Guidelines for Term Research Project" document for details regarding this assignment.
-Your topic must be approved by your TA no later than Friday, September 19, 2014.
-The Outline is due on Thursday, October 2, 2014 and the Paper is due on Tuesday, November 4, 2014.
+Your topic must be approved by your TA no later than September 18, 2015.
+The Outline is due on Thursday, October 1, 2015 and the Paper is due on Tuesday, November 3, 2015.
 The Outline must be submitted in class, not in lab, and we will NOT accept electronic copies.
 An electronic copy of your Research paper will be submitted through your LAB Blackboard site, under "Assignments"; you cannot email your paper to your TA.
 For each day the Outline or Paper is handed in late, 20% of the total possible points will be deducted from your grade (e.g., if the report is past 5 days late, you will receive no points for that assignment).
 Presentations will be given in lab during the last 3 weeks of class.
 Once you have signed up for a date to give your presentation, you will not be able to change it unless you have a valid medical emergency.
 If you do not have a valid medical excuse, it will be at the discretion of the Laboratory Director to determine whether you will be able to make up the Presentation, if time allows; however, the maximum possible points you may receive will be reduced by 50%.

 You must attend ALL your labs during the presentation weeks.
-If you do not have a valid excuse for missing lab [with official written documentation presented to the Laboratory Director, within two (2) days of the missed lab], 2 points will be deducted from your presentation score for EACH presentation you miss (i.e., if 5 students present, 10 points will be deducted from YOUR presentation grade).
+If you do not have a valid excuse for missing lab, 2 points will be deducted from YOUR presentation score for EACH presentation you miss (i.e., if 5 students present, 10 points will be deducted from your presentation grade).
+If you have a valid excuse for missing your lab, accompanied with official written documentation presented to the Laboratory Director, within two (2) days of the missed lab, you are still responsible for making up the missed presentations.